QuasariNova/rb130/assessment_prep/study_guide.md

 Closures create a binding to everything in scope when they are defined.
 This allows them to use local variables initialized outside of themselves inside their definition.
 Any local variable initialized inside a closure are not accessible outside of the closure.

-## How blocks work, and when we want to use them.
+## How blocks work, and when we want to use them. ([Calling Methods with Blocks](https://launchschool.com/lessons/c0400a9c/assignments/ff802368)) ([Writing Methods that take Blocks](https://launchschool.com/lessons/c0400a9c/assignments/5a060a20))

 ## Blocks and variable scope ([Blocks and Variable Scope ](https://launchschool.com/lessons/c0400a9c/assignments/fd86ea2e))